Table of Contents

 5. Kom Tum

-Kon Tum is the furthest province on the Western Highlands of Vietnam as well as strategically borders both Cambodia and Laos which make it accessible through the international border crossing.
+At No. 5 is Kon Tum – the furthest province on the Western Highlands of Vietnam as well as strategically borders both Cambodia and Laos which make it accessible through the international border crossing.
 The charm of this city lies among the free and wild spirit of its people, those who are brought up by the generosity of the immense forests.
 The lifestyle and traditions are well-preserved throughout generations: people live in communal houses; they socialize and dance around the flickering campfire; they live up the spirit of their long-lasting Cong culture – the traditional instrument and also the soul of the community.
 Kon Tum cuisine also profoundly reflects the culture of the highlands where food is usually cooked in bamboo tubes and seasoned with wild spices picked in nature.

 Some of the precious experiences in Kon Tum could be named are crossing the hanging bridge connecting two iconic minority villages of Bar Nah and Kon Klor; visiting the rusty yet solemn wooden churches; taking a cold dip under the hidden waterfalls.